thekevlau/react/docs/docs/tutorial.md

 });
 ```

-Here, `componentDidMount` is a method called automatically by React after a component is rendered for the first time.
+Here, `componentDidMount` is another lifecycle method that is called automatically by React after a component is rendered for the first time.
 The key to dynamic updates is the call to `this.setState()`.
 We replace the old array of comments with the new one from the server and the UI automatically updates itself.
 Because of this reactivity, it is only a minor change to add live updates.
 We will use simple polling here but you could easily use WebSockets or other technologies.

 ```javascript{3,15,20-21,35}
 // tutorial14.js